JhouLab/Pi5WebcamRecorder/README.md

 The sequence of events is as follows:

 1. 200ms high pulse to start binary transmission
-2. 16 binary bits, LSB first.
-50ms duration indicates "0" and 150ms duration indicates "1".
-Gap between pulses is 50ms
+2. 16 binary bits, least significant bit first, with 50ms pulse for "0" and 150ms pulse for "1", and 50ms gaps between pulses.
 3. 200ms low period to end binary transmission
 4. Checksum parity bit: 50ms duration if ID had an even number of "1"s, 150ms duration if odd